funkepunkemonke/HONORS391/index.md

     location for it.
 This will be your **working directory** for the rest of the day (e.g., `~/HONORS391/`).
 4. Click on `Create Project`.
-5. Download the [code
-    handout](TBD), place
-    it in your working directory and rename it (e.g., `script.R`).
-6. (Optional) Set Preferences to 'Never' save workspace in RStudio.
+5. (Optional) Set Preferences to 'Never' save workspace in RStudio.

 A workspace is your current working environment in R which includes any user-defined object.
 By default, all of these objects will be saved, and